Investigators reveal concerns about behavior of Michigan high school shooting suspect leading up to the tragedy | NewsChannel 3-12

 CNN, WDIV, WXYZ

+“And they had a counseling session about it with school officials, and a phone call was left with the parents,” he said.

-Then on Tuesday, “a different teacher in a different classroom saw some behavior that they felt was concerning, and they brought the child down to an office, had a meeting with school officials, called in the parents, and ultimately it was determined that he could go back into class.”
+Then on Tuesday — hours before the shooting — “a different teacher in a different classroom saw some behavior that they felt was concerning, and they brought the child down to an office, had a meeting with school officials, called in the parents, and ultimately it was determined that he could go back into class.”

+Authorities say Crumbley soon opened fire outside a school bathroom.
+He moved through a hallway at a “methodical pace,” prosecutors said, shooting at students in hallways and classrooms before surrendering in what’s become the deadliest shooting at a US K-12 school since 2018 and the 32nd on such a campus since August 1.

 When asked why Crumbley was allowed to return to class on Tuesday, Bouchard said: “That will all be part of the investigation, in terms of what they thought, and why they thought that that was the right step.”

-At Crumbley’s arraignment Wednesday, authorities said they found two videos on Crumbley’s cell phone in which he talked about shooting and killing students at the high school.
+After the shooting, investigators found two videos on Crumbley’s cell phone — made the night before the shootings — in which he talked about shooting and killing students at the high school, sheriff’s Lt.
+Tim Willis said at Crumbley’s arraignment Wednesday.

-Another piece of evidence investigators uncovered is a journal that was in Crumbley’s backpack that detailed his “desire to shoot up the school to include murdering students,” Lt.
-Tim Willis said during the arraignment.
+Another piece of evidence investigators uncovered is a journal that was in Crumbley’s backpack that detailed his “desire to shoot up the school to include murdering students,” Willis said.

-Video from the school shows the assailant fired at the victims at close range, often aiming at the head or chest, Bouchard told CNN Wednesday.
+The weapon authorities said was used in the shooting, a 9mm Sig Sauer SP2022 pistol, was purchased by Crumbley’s father four days before the shooting, Bouchard said Tuesday.

+Asked about Crumbley’s parents’ knowledge of what their son was writing or recording before the shooting or his accessing the new weapon, Bouchard on Thursday told CNN: “We don’t have any information that they knew that this was a path he was headed.
+But … that’s very much an active investigation.”

-In court, prosecutors said video from school surveillance cameras showed Crumbley with a backpack, and a minute later exiting a bathroom without the backpack and with a gun in hand.
+In court Wednesday, prosecutors said video from school surveillance cameras showed Crumbley with a backpack, then a minute later exiting a bathroom without the backpack and with a gun in hand.

 Crumbley began firing outside the bathroom, prosecutor Marc Keast said.
 After students started running away, he proceeded down the hallway at a “methodical pace” and shot inside classrooms and at students who hadn’t escaped, Keast said.
 That continued for another four or five minutes until he went to another bathroom, Keast said.

-Crumbley on Wednesday was charged as an adult with terrorism causing death and four counts of first-degree murder.
-He also faces seven counts of assault with intent to murder and 12 counts of possession of a firearm during the commission of a felony, Oakland County prosecutor Karen D. McDonald said.
+Crumbley was charged with terrorism causing death and four counts of first-degree murder.
+He also faces seven counts of assault with intent to murder and 12 counts of possession of a firearm during the commission of a felony, McDonald said.

 “There’s a lot of digital evidence … there’s video, there’s things that have been on social media, but you probably don’t even need to see that to know how terrifying it is to be in close proximity of another student shooting and killing fellow students.
 I mean, it’s terror,” McDonald told CNN of the terrorism charge.